If you prevent illness whether it’s COVID or the cold you’ll save on costs. These include:

 2. Educate staff

 A patient, calm and grateful demeanor will go a long way.
+Remember, your staff are people with families who rely on their pay cheques to pay the bills and take care of their family.
 Make sure they understand these points:

 - What symptoms to monitor (shortness of breath, cough, fever, etc.)